DanielKneipp/aws-route53-global-dns/README.md

 If you try to access the web server simply via the domain name, you will notice that the DNS request doesn't resolve.

-This is because the the `CNAME` records are associated with the `www` subdomain.
+This is because the `CNAME` records are associated with the `www` subdomain.

 This has been done because, by default, Hosted Zones already come with `SOA` records domain apex, and `CNAME` records cannot overlap with `SOA` records.